 What wood types do you use?

 All of our products are available in nearly any wood.
-Our standard offerings are Alder, Cherry, Red Oak, Maple, Mahogany(African) and Walnut, Poplar is used for paint and stain grade, however for paint grade we may substitute any wood above.
+Our standard offerings are Alder, Cherry, Red Oak, Maple, Mahogany(African Sapele) and Walnut, European Beech is used for paint and stain grade, however for paint grade we may substitute for any non-porous wood above.
 As wood is a living resource, color and grain may vary.
 Heartwood Carving is committed to the use of sustainable wood.
 Heartwood Carving is committed to providing our clients with high quality FAS graded stocks that have been hand selected at our facility.
-Our wood carvings are made of renewable resources and we will not use old-growth forest or rainforest woods.

 How do I know which wood to choose?